KostubhKumar/DATA-1202/README.md

 Kostubh Kumar

 ## License
-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+This project is licensed under the CC0 1.0 Universal license.

 ## Acknowledgement
 Special thanks to Professor Omar Al-Trad for his guidance